Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Today is the 70th anniversary of the liberation of Auschwitz concentration camp and at the same time numerous other death camps of WWII to exterminate various peoples considered ‘sub-cultures’ of the world.
-Mankind and discrimination.
+Humankind and discrimination.
+Today is the 70th anniversary of the liberation of Auschwitz concentration camp and at the same time, numerous other death camps of WWII to exterminate various peoples considered ‘sub-cultures’ of the world.

 The Explanation’s goal in broaching these subjects, once again, is not to ‘rewrite history’ or even go back and critique these events as horrific as they are.
-My goal is to help us comprehend why ‘man is the way he is’.
-How can man treat his fellow-man in such a manner?
+My goal is to help us comprehend why ‘humans are the way they are’.
+How can humankind treat their fellow-humans in such a manner?

-I’m using the term ‘man’ in a generic fashion because it includes women, children, babies, elderly, handicapped and any number of other categories we might find amongst mankind and discrimination with which all these terms can be associated.
+If I use the term man it’s in a generic fashion because it includes women, children, babies, elderly, handicapped and any number of other categories we might find amongst humankind and discrimination with which all these terms can be associated.

 The definition of discrimination is, ‘the unjust or prejudicial treatment of different categories of people or things, especially on the grounds of race, age, or sex‘

-We live in the 21st century, the most modern, advanced period of civilization that has walked the face of this planet and yet, if I were a betting man, I’d say you’d be hard pressed to find someone who hasn’t experienced, or who doesn’t know of someone who has experienced discrimination in one form or another.
+We live in the 21st century, the most modern, advanced period of civilization that has walked the face of this planet and yet, if I were a betting man, I’d say you’d be hard pressed to find someone who hasn’t experienced, or who doesn’t know of someone who has experienced humankind and discrimination in one form or another.
+In spite of these first few famous words of the Universal Declaration of Human Rights about humankind and discrimination, “All human beings are born free and equal in dignity and rights.”

-And it behooves us to ask the question: Why is it when we are putting such great effort, education and vast sums of money into ‘integration’, trying to get people to live decently and harmoniously together are we having such appalling results?
+And it behooves us to ask: Why is it when we are putting such great effort, education and vast sums of money into ‘integration’, trying to get people to live decently and harmoniously together are we having such appalling results?

-When you think about it, child labor is discrimination… why do so many adults treat children, sometimes their own, that way?
+When you think about it, child labor is part of humankind and discrimination… why do so many adults treat children, sometimes their own, that way?
 Why do we have publicity campaigns against certain merchandise when it is known such labor practices are behind their manufacture?

 Hippocrate aux enfers – Hippocrate in Hell (my translation)

-A very well know doctor in France, Michel Cymes, has just published a book with this title.
-It is an enquiry into the sinister experiments of the Nazi doctors in the death camps during WWII.
+A very well known doctor in France, Michel Cymes, has just published a book with this title.
+It is an inquiry into the sinister experiments of the Nazi doctors in the death camps during WWII.

 As a doctor, beyond that of just being a human being, when he visited Auschwitz, he couldn’t understand how Nazi doctors could cause such harm to fellow human beings after taking the Hippocratic Oath.
 Here is an excerpt: